Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Additional Results of Hybrid Optimization Approach

 \section{Additional Results of Hybrid Optimization Approach}

-Figures~\ref{fig:KSE_uxx_hybrid_1} to~\ref{fig:KSE_uxx_hybrid_2} present the results of trained models via the proposed hybrid optimization approach after 2 iterations and 20 iterations of the $10^\mathrm{th}$ EKI epoch in Fig.~\ref{fig:KSE_EKI_Error}c.
-Compared to the results of the trained model after one iteration of the $10^\mathrm{th}$ EKI epoch as presented in Figs.~\ref{fig:KSE_uxx_hybrid} and~\ref{fig:KSE_uxx_hybrid}, we can confirm the robustness of the results obtained from the hybrid optimization approach.
+Figs~\ref{fig:KSE_profile_hybrid_1} to~\ref{fig:KSE_uxx_hybrid_2} present the results of trained models via the proposed hybrid optimization approach after one iteration of the $8^\mathrm{th}$ and $9^\mathrm{th}$ EKI epoch in Fig.~\ref{fig:KSE_EKI_Error}.
+Compared to the results of the trained model after two iterations of the $10^\mathrm{th}$ EKI epoch as presented in Figs.~\ref{fig:KSE_profile_hybrid} and~\ref{fig:KSE_uxx_hybrid}, we can confirm the robustness of the results obtained from the hybrid optimization approach.